Public Health Practice

 Overview

-Public health is what we do as a society or prevent disease, promote health and prolong life, and recent events have reminded us of its central role in all our lives.
+Public health is what we do as a society to prevent disease, promote health and prolong life.
+Recent events have reminded us of its central role in all our lives.

 In this module, you will be introduced to core concepts in public health.
 The module will provide you with a grounding in key theories, principles and methods in public health today, alongside up-to-date evidence for the current state of health across the globe.